laboon/CS1632_Summer2018/deliverables/1/deliverable1.md

 It is expected that you actually execute the test plan in order to find the defects.
 There are AT LEAST three.
 Full credit will be given only to those who properly find, describe and fix at least three.
 While you are not expected to find *all* of the defects, a reasonable test plan should definitely find at least three.
 This is an intentionally target-rich environment.

 The repository you and your partner create should be private.
 Besides the two people in the group, usernames `laboon` (the instructor) and `mraoufi` (the TA, Mehrnoosh Raoufi) should be added as collaborators.
-Only the code
+The code should be entirely on the master branch.
+Aside from the code, the only files in the repository should be the optional `README.md` file.

 The name of your repository should be `D1`.
 Thus, the GitHub link should be: `https://github.com/*YOURUSERNAME*/D1`.
 The name of the main file should be `connect_four.rb`.
 You may modify other names or add other files if you have a reason, but I should still be able to run the program by typing `ruby connect_four.rb *SIZE*` where *SIZE* is a positive integer.

+Only one paper and one repository per group is necessary.

 ## Format
 Please hand in the paper to me with a cover page with:
 * The name of the project under test ("Super Connect Four")
 * The names of the people in the group and their GitHub usernames
-* A link to the private repository on GitHub with the fixed files (`connect_four.rb` and `game.rb`, along with any others you may have created yourself)
+* A link to the private repository on GitHub with the fixed files (`connect_four.rb` and `game.rb`, along with any other Ruby files you may have created yourself)
 * The title "CS 1632 - DELIVERABLE 1: Test Plan and Traceability Matrix"

 There should be a short introduction (a few paragraphs) in which you may note any concerns or difficulties you may have had or anticipate with the testing process.
 You should also note why you considered certain test cases, how you thought of edge cases, etc.